 Please review the minimum technical specifications necessary to successfully study online.
 Upgrade any parts of your system that are below these minimums before you register for any online classes.

 A dial-up connection is sufficient for some activities but is known to cause problems when students attempt to view video content and complete quizzes.
 The same is also true for cellular and satellite connections.
-Due the sensitive nature of quizzes, we strongly recommend that students seek an alternate connection for the duration of their quiz attempts.
+Such connections are not suitable for quizzes and exams online.

 Student service and course videos will include captioning; subtitles are added in the language of the program offered e.g. Spanish.
 Most devices will auto-detect these accommodation tools.
 If not, use the following steps to add captioning and subtitle access to your computer or device.

 2. To turn captions on, click [CC].

 3. Go to setting to select the preferred language.

 4. To turn captions off, click [CC] again.

 2. Tap menu on the top right hand icon (vertical 3-dot).

 5. To turn captions off, tap [CC] again.